ni/FINALE/README.md

 # Setting up FINALE for your code

 FINALE has two parts, the HTML Generator and the WebApp.
-The HTML Generator converts G-Code to metadata in the form of JSONs, images etc. These are input to the WebApp which opens a web-based viewer for the files converted.
+The HTML Generator converts G code to metadata in the form of JSONs, images etc. These are input to the WebApp which opens a web-based viewer for the files converted.
 ## Prerequisites:
 - LabVIEW
 - Browser: Google Chrome